mibs510/DigitalVAR/README.md

 # DigitalVAR
----

 This repository's main purpose is to hold and document modifications done to Clonezilla (Live/SE).
 These modifications were specifically targeted for our production needs.
-The motivation behind such changes were done so to speed up the process of rebooting a server, to fix broken basic GUI features, to add basic IT functions (server edition).
-Additionally, I've added a lot of scripts and basic C programs in [beast/](beast) which are used to automate many of our production needs for SSDs/HDDs & USBs.
+The motivation behind such changes were done to speed up the process of rebooting a server, to fix broken basic GUI features, to add basic IT functions (server edition).
+Additionally, I've added a lot of scripts and basic C programs in [server/](server) which are used to automate many of our production needs for SSDs/HDDs & USBs.

 ### rebuild.sh
-The main purpose of [rebuild.sh](rebuild.sh) is to be able to use any filesystem.squashfs, wether it has been modified already or not and to ultimately produce the same consistent image each time, hence all the recopying of files.
-All files located in [server/](server) and [beast/](beast)  are files that have been in some way modified from the original filesystem.squashfs.
+The main purpose of [rebuild.sh](rebuild.sh) is to be able to use any filesystem.squashfs, whether it has been modified already or not and to ultimately produce the same consistent image each time, hence all the recopying of files.
+All files located in [server/](server) are files that have been in some way modified from the original filesystem.squashfs.
 I've also included the copying of symlinks as well.
-However all changes may not have been accounted for, those will be eventually dealt with.
+However, all changes may not have been accounted for, those will be eventually dealt with.